 Broader Impacts

+The project has scholarly and policy impacts.
+First, it enhances scholarly understanding of influence in the security domain.
+The use of soft power to motivate other states to do what one wants has been neglected in security studies, which tend to focus on coercion and use of force.
+This project explores the interpersonal and economic underpinnings of influence over foreign basing access, which is central to projecting military force beyond a state’s borders.
+Second, this project provides new theory and evidence on the effectiveness of economic incentives in securing access as well as their effects on host societies.
+Third, by examining the effectiveness of US and Chinese strategies for gaining military access to other countries, this project informs US national security debates over US-China competition.
+Finally, the research team represents a diverse range of career levels, backgrounds, and expertise.
+The research team members will use their expertise and the findings from this project to provide a series of teaching events on their respective campuses to impart methodological training to students and disseminate research findings and lessons learned to the general community.

 The research team is composed of a diverse set of career levels, backgrounds, and expertise.
 The team is purposeful in including diverse and underrepresented voices in the project.
 There is gender and ethnic diversity among the investigators, and our recruitment of a research assistant will target NSF defined groups of underrepresentation in the sciences by advertising we will take such status into primary consideration when hiring for the position.
 The project includes mentoring plans for research assistants.
 Additionally, we will use this project to host two events on Boise State’s campus that will target graduate and undergraduate students: a workshop on experimental design in surveys that will use our research to exemplify how to get meaningful causal survey data, and a research presentation for the general community that helps to disseminate our results, lessons learned, and methodological insight for the community.
 This research also reaches across borders, demonstrating how members of the U.S. and Chinese military interact with local civilian populations in multiple settings, with a goal of using this information to minimize the occurrence of these adverse interactions.